defval/di/README.md

 ### Invoke

-As an alternative to extraction we can use `Invoke()` function of `Container`.
-It resolves function dependencies and call the function.
+As an alternative to resolving we can use `Invoke()` function of `Container`.
+It builds dependencies and call provided function.
 Invoke function may return optional error.

 ```go
 // StartServer starts the server.